kailash-manasarovar/statement/docs/timeline/2026/may.md

 - He was with a group of people.
 - The man has [that squirrel look](../2011-to-2020/2013.md#daniel) but he's fairer and fatter-faced.
 - Yesterday evening, another couple of odd men I sort of maybe recognize are pointed out to me out-of-context on an Anne Frank Facebook group.
 - Are they up from Dénia to finish me off?
+I think they wanted me to think that.
 - My guess is they're not the only ones who want rid of me.
 - Funny how that repeats.
 - The bold rapists and pedophiles, terrified about being found out... well, everyone knows already and nobody seems to care.